Get insider access

 No home entertainment system can deliver an extraordinary experience without proper sound quality, even if you have the best picture quality from your TV.
 Like in a movie theater or a stadium, sound plays an important role in immersing the audience.
 TVs are getting thinner and thinner, which means less space for proper speakers.
 Despite this, modern high-end TVs can get loud; some have okay bass and deliver clear and understandable dialogue, but the sound quality is nothing compared to a proper sound setup.
 We suggest you check our recommendations for the best soundbars if you want the best sound.

-We've bought and tested more than 425 TVs, and below are our recommendations for the TVs with the best sound you can buy.
+We test dozens of TVs each year, and below are our recommendations for the TVs with the best sound you can buy.
 Make sure to check out recommendations for the best TVs, the best outdoor TVs, and the best smart TVs.
+You can also vote on which new models you want us to purchase and test.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best Sounding TV